Kintyre/SA-cim_vladiator/README.md

 * Validates data confirms to expected CIM values
 * Rapid prototyping and validation

+Note that this is the *Kintyre Edition* of the CIM Vladiator

-This project is hosted on GitHub, https://github.com/hire-vladimir/SA-cim_vladiator
+This project is hosted on GitHub, https://github.com/Kintyre/SA-cim_vladiator

+The upstream project is located at https://github.com/hire-vladimir/SA-cim_vladiator/

 # Install
 App installation is simple, and only needs to be present on the search head.
 Documentation around app installation can be found at http://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall